romkatv/zsh-bench/README.md

 **zsh4humans** clocks at 6ms on `exit` -- only 4ms above the baseline **no-rcs**.
-I'd be overjoyed if I could claim that **zsh4humans** initializes that fast but there is no meaningful definition of initialization for which this claim would be true.
+I'd be overjoyed if I could claim that **zsh4humans** initializes that fast but there is no meaningful definition of initialization for which this claim is true.

 The output of `time zsh -lic "exit"` tells you how long it takes to execute `zsh -lic "exit"` and nothing else.
 If you aren't in the habit of running `zsh -lic "exit"`, there